US warns Hong Kong over North Korea smuggling, money laundering

 The Asian financial hub has been linked to Pyongyang's efforts to violate sanctions.
 In December, South Korea seized a Hong Kong-flagged vessel it claims illicitly transferred oil to a North Korean ship, and a September United Nations report singled out shell companies with ties to Pyongyang.

-"This shouldn't be a place where companies can establish themselves to help in the smuggling, ship-to-ship transfers, et cetera," Sigal Mandelker, the US Treasury's Under Secretary for Terrorism and Financial Intelligence, told reporters Wednesday.
-CNN was not present at the briefing but the US Treasury Department confirmed her comments.
+"This shouldn't be a place where companies can establish themselves to help in the smuggling, ship-to-ship transfers, et cetera," Sigal Mandelker, the US Treasury's under secretary for terrorism and financial intelligence, told reporters Wednesday.
+CNN was not present at the briefing, but the US Treasury Department confirmed her comments.

 Mandelker said she relayed her concerns in meetings with city officials.